hassanshaikley/AOTB/Notes.md

 Now:
-  Display Swipe animation on meelee attacks or something like that Refactor + Test
+  Display Swipe animation on meelee attacks or something like that Redhatter q not working
+  Refactor + Test
+    Remove repeated code
+    dont use getters and setters where you dont need to use more mixins / use mixins as kind of factories

+  Server doesnt feel as responsive as I would like on the website

   Next Version:
     Make attacks work on tabbed out users